JulienBacquart/MTW-MeSH-wiki/Home.md

 ## Why the MTW application ?

-NLM has deprecated its legacy *MeSH Translation Maintenance System* (MTMS) by the end of 2018 leaving the translating organizations around the world virtually empty-handed.
+NLM has deprecated its legacy *MeSH Translation Maintenance System* (MTMS) by the end of 2018 leaving the translating organizations virtually empty-handed.
 Fortunately NLM provides a [linked data](https://id.nlm.nih.gov/mesh/) representation of the MeSH vocabulary - so a open source application for supporting the MeSH translation has been developed for the ***National Medical Library*** (**[NML](https://nlk.cz)**, Prague, Czech Republic).
 The MTW app has been used **in production in NML since January 2019**.

 ## Advantages of using RDF